Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Background

 The resulting quote, signed by the \gls{tdqe} using its \gls{ak}, includes measurements of the \gls{td} and can be verified against the \gls{pckcert} chain provided by Intel.
 This mechanism ensures that the quote was produced by a genuine \gls{td} running on a legitimate Intel \gls{tdx} platform.
-However, running a \gls{td} and legitimate platform does not translate to understanding where the host operates.
-Therefore, we introduce \gls{dcea}, which combines Intel's checks with extension to the environment where the platform operates for stronger trust assumptions.
+However, running a \gls{td} and operating on a legitimate platform does not indicate understanding of where the host operates.
+Therefore, we introduce \gls{dcea}, which combines Intel's checks with extensions to the environment in which the platform operates to strengthen trust assumptions.
 The \gls{td}'s memory and execution context are isolated from the hypervisor and host OS via the \gls{seam}, which mediates sensitive operations and enforces \gls{tdx}-specific protections.
-Memory encryption and key management are also handled by \gls{mktme}, which derives symmetric keys per-\gls{td} from hardware-resident secrets and the configuration specific to \gls{tdx}.
+Memory encryption is handled by \gls{mktme}, which derives symmetric keys per-\gls{td} from hardware-resident secrets and configuration specific to \gls{tdx}.
 Overall, the attestation root of trust in Intel \gls{tdx} builds on \gls{sgx} enclaves, \gls{pck}, and \gls{pcs}, forming a hardware-rooted, verifiable trust chain for remote attestation.